 D. T. Suzuki

 Daisetsu Teitaro Suzuki was a Japanese author of books and essays on Buddhism, Zen and Shin that were instrumental in spreading interest in both Zen and Shin to the West.
 Suzuki was also a prolific translator of Chinese, Japanese, and Sanskrit literature.
-Suzuki spent several lengthy stretches ...more
+Suzuki spent several lengthy stretches teaching or lecturing at Western universities, and devoted many years to a professorship at Otani University, a Japanese Buddhist school. ...more

 Age: Died at 96 (1870-1966)